the rest of the site

 Again, no slack.

-A dry run to make sure everything fits perfectly, then the real operation:
+A complete dry run to make sure everything fits perfectly, before the real operation:

-Do not drill bridge pin holes clear through the back!
+Do not drill bridge pin holes clear through the back of the guitar, please!

 Now the bridge is ready for all the little setup procedures: